ChargePoint helps the County of San Diego meet electrification goals

 Fernandez is encouraging County departments that use fleet vehicles for administrative purposes to transition to electric right away.
 The administrative fleets are all light-duty vehicles and primarily used to get from one local site to another, meaning they can easily be charged with the infrastructure the County already has in place.
 Early adopters have included Public Safety Departments and the Health and Human Services Agency.

-In addition, the arrival of the Ford F-150 Lightning has been a game changer for many County entities, such as General Services and the Land Use and Environment Group, which includes Public Works, Planning & Development Services, Environmental Health & Quality, Parks & Recreation, the Library, Agriculture and Weights & Measures.
+In addition, the arrival of the Ford F-150 Lightning has been a game changer for many County entities, such as General Services and the Land Use and Environment Group, which includes Public Works, Planning & Development Services, Environmental Health & Quality, Parks & Recreation, the Library, and Agriculture, Weights & Measures.
 The library will even be putting two electric bookmobiles on the road.

 As technology evolves, San Diego County plans to convert operational vehicles and equipment such as the Sheriff Department’s patrol cars, the County Fire’s apparatus fleet and the Department of Public Works’ medium- and heavy-duty vehicles, including cranes, high-reach trucks and maintenance trucks as these options become viable.